W. P. Carey Department of Economics

 Department news and events

-Many researchers from around the world visit the W. P. Carey Department of Economics to present their work at regular seminars and conferences.
-All of this translates into high quality instruction at both the undergraduate and graduate levels.
+Many researchers from around the world visit the W. P. Carey Department of Economics to present their work at seminars and conferences, teach workshops, and connect with students.
+All of this translates into high-quality instruction at both the undergraduate and graduate levels.